-Regular inspection of your feet will help prevent serious complications that can lead to amputation.
-To keep your feet healthy, take these steps: Regularly examine your feet for injuries, ingrown toenails, or cutsCare for any injuries of the feet meticulously with regular cleansing
+Daily inspection of your feet will help prevent serious complications that can lead to ulcers or amputation.
+To keep your feet healthy, take these steps: Examine your feet daily for injuries, ingrown toenails, or cuts.Care for any injuries of the feet meticulously with regular cleansing

-and dressingsAvoid dry skin by using moisturizing creamsWear shoes that breathe but do not expose the toes, such as sandalsAvoid shoe chafingSee a podiatrist for toe or toenail problems, and tell him or her that you have PAD
+and dressings.Avoid dry skin by using moisturizing creams.Wear shoes that breathe, but do not expose the toes, such as sandals.Get properly fitted for shoes.Talk to your doctor or podiatrist about any toe or toenail problems.
+Make sure they know you have PAD.

 Be an active participant in your care.
 Talk to your team about symptoms or treatments that you are having difficulty with.